CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

       the number of hyperthreads per cpu.
-This is done to request that the consumer application utilizes all physical cores for each client thread
+This is done to request that the consumer application utilizes all physical cores for each client thread --languages=LANGUAGES
+        Default: ['cpp']
+        list of languages to use for the tester "cpp" and/or "fortran" --wall_time=WALL_TIME
+        Default: '05:00:00'
+        allotted time for database launcher to run --plot=PLOT
+        Default: 'database_nodes'
+        flag to plot against in process results
 ```

 For example, the following command could be run to execute a battery of